-The 25FB and 27FB models have interior water line low-point drain valves in the curbside-exterior storage compartment.
-A separate stainless steel valve (right photo, above), used to drain the fresh water tank, is located between the wheels.
+25FB, 27FB, and 28RB - The brass exterior water line low-point drain valves (left photo) extend from the bottom of the exterior fresh water tank pan, roadside between the tires.
+A separate stainless steel valve (right photo), on the same pan, is used to drain the fresh water tank.

-The 30RB model has two low point drain valves accessed by removing the rear dinette seat cushion and reaching through the hole cut in the seat bottom.
-Another low-point drain valve can be accessed by opening the lower pantry door and removing the access panel.
-The external stainless stell fresh water tank drain (right photo, above) and brass low-point drain valves (left photo, above) are on the exterior tank pan under the trailer, roadside, between the wheels.
+30RB - The two low-point drain valves are under the rear dinette seat cushion under an access panel.
+The stainless steel fresh water tank drain valve (right photo) is on the exterior tank pan under the trailer, curbside between the tires.